Skip to main content

 • We will look at the role genre plays and how it can be used (and subverted) to engage your prospective audience.

-• We will cover practical elements such as: formatting, outlining and (when you feel your work is ready) how best to approach the industry’s ‘gatekeepers’ (producers, development execs, agents etc.)
+• Understand practical elements such as: formatting, outlining and (when you feel your work is ready) how best to approach the industry's 'gatekeepers' (producers, development execs, agents etc.)

 Materials

-There are no specific advance requirements for this course, though you may wish to buy (or download a free trial version) of screenwriting software such as Fade In or Final Draft.
+• You may wish to buy (or download a free trial version) screenwriting software such as Fade In or Final Draft.
+This is not a requirement.

-While the course uses an eclectic range of clips (which may change according the group’s areas of interest) two features that are often referenced are ‘Little Miss Sunshine’ and Billy Wilder’s ‘The Apartment’ so you may wish to watch those ahead of time.
+• While the course uses an eclectic range of clips (which may change according to the group's areas of interest) two features that are often referenced are 'Little Miss Sunshine' and Billy Wilder's 'The Apartmen' so you may wish to watch those ahead of time.